plymer/react-map-gl-test/README.md

 - [AniMet](https://eccc-msc.github.io/msc-animet/?extent=-13733882,3940424,-6303626,10783308)

 - Functionapps: what language paradigm do we want to use for the backend stuff?
 Python?
 TypeScript?

   - Look up docs for "Build and Deploy X Webapps with Azure Pipelines"

+- Keep an eye out for the working being done on [react-maplibre](https://github.com/visgl/react-maplibre) as it looks like this will be the focus of the developers and will support the new MapLibre globe view model

 METAR retrieval